• Skip to primary navigation

 You can make these for up to 8 people by doubling this recipe and making it on a large sheet pan.
 Click the 2X button on the recipe card below and cook the whole thing on the same large sheet pan that you cook the tater tots.
 Assemble everything on top, bake again to melt the cheese, garnish, and dish up individual servings.

-More recipes in your cast iron
+More cast iron recipes

 • Mini cast iron pans of Mixed Fruit and Basil Crisp